writememe/blog.danielteycheney.com/content/posts/blog-automation-part-two.md

 As with all my other public projects, all I need on my local machine is a version of Git, my GitHub access credentials and an IDE of choice.
 This greatly simplifies setup and reduces security concerns.

-Finally, I went through and created a new identity and access management (IAM) user with the most restrictive access I could setup.
-Those access credentials are securely stored and used by GitHub Actions to perform the AWS tasks.

 ## First Iteration Workflow

 The end state at the end of the first iteration is shown below:

 ![Blog First Iteration](/images/img/Blog-First-Iteration.png)

-We will go through and describe the differences as compared to the initial workflow.
+I will go through and describe the differences as compared to the initial workflow.
 Firstly, let's start off with the manual steps.

 #### Write blog post and editorial review